 The actions that employees perform with applications can be managed and controlled based on directivesand, if necessary, apply the necessary policies to mitigate the risks in your company.
 For example, through directives you can allow users to access certain applications in the cloud from the company, but prohibit documents from being downloaded.

 There are several types of policies that correlate with the different types of information you want to collect about the cloud environment and the types of corrective actions you want to perform:

-- Activity policy: They allow to monitor specific activities carried out by different users or follow unexpectedly high levels of traffic of a certain type of activity.
+- Activity directive: They allow to monitor specific activities carried out by different users or follow unexpectedly high levels of traffic of a certain type of activity.

 - Anomaly detection policy: Allows you to search for unusual activities in the cloud to issue alerts when something other than the baseline of the organization or the user's normal activity occurs.

 - Application detection policy: Allows you to set alerts that notify when new applications used in the organization's network are detected.

 - Cloud Discovery Anomaly Discovery Policy : This directive examines the network traffic of the company and looks for anomalous behavior.
 For example, when a user who has never used Dropbox suddenly charges 600 GB or when there are many more transactions than usual in a given application.